hydratk/hydratk-lib-network/doc/rst/tutor/lib/network/tut10_selen.rst

 Module hydratk.lib.bridge.selen

-Constructor requires attribute browser, PhantomJS (headless browser) is chosen by default.
+Constructor requires attribute browser.
+Only browsers with headless mode are supported (PhantomJS project was cancelled).
-Browser libraries including PhantomJS are not bundled with HydraTK and must be installed individually.
+Browser libraries are not bundled with HydraTK and must be installed individually.

 Supported browsers:

-* Android
-* BlackBerry
-* Firefox
+* Firefox (needs browser and geckodriver)
-* Internet Explorer
-* Opera
-* PhantomJS
-* Safari
+* Chrome (needs browser and chromedriver)

 Methods: